pinkpigeondocs/Pink-Pigeon-Documentation/docs/1_Introduction/README.md

 # Introduction

 Hello!
-We are Claire & Adrian, and our business is called [Pink Pigeon Digital Limited][pp].
+We are Claire & Adrian, and our business is called [Pink Pigeon Digital Ltd][pp].

 When all of this started, we really just wanted to run a [blog][ccc] online.